Did you know that 86% of businesses that suffer from fires never recover and go out of business?

 4. Keep your emergency exits clear

-You need to keep corridors and walkways clear so if there is a fire, people can exit the building without causing bottlenecks.
+You need to keep corridors and walkways clear so if there is a fire, people can exit the building safely, without causing bottlenecks.
 Regularly check paths to ensure they are not blocked, and under no circumstances do not leave items in front of fire doors.

 Regular fire drills will help ensure that exits are clear, as well as keep staff informed of your fire procedures.